bamlab/ecoappscore/responsibleApplication/accessibility/accessibility.md

 ### Grading

-- A: I respect all accessibility criteria (or "not concerned")
+- A: your app respects all accessibility criteria (or "not concerned")

-- B: The criteria not met are only among "growing text" and "color contrast"
+- B: your app does not respect criterias only among "growing text" and "color contrast"

-- C: The criteria not met are only among the criteria "page title", "intrusive popup", "phone shake gesture", "form label"
+- C: your app does not respect criterias only among "page title", "intrusive popup", "phone shake gesture", "form label"

-- D: The criteria "button with description" or "essential image with description" are not met
+- D: your app does not respect criterias "button with description" or "essential image with description"

 **Weight in the final calculation** : 1